aidanhibbard/aidanhibbard/content/articles/debugging-a-memory-leak-in-a-next-app.md

 Railway like most hosts listens for exit codes from your service to know what is going on.
 It turns out our next app bootstraps with the proprietary `next start` which does _something_ other than starting an entry point with node.

-I'm used to more "modern" vite frameworks such as Nuxt which simply start with executing node on a entry point.
+I'm used to more "modern" frameworks such as Nuxt which simply start with executing node on a entry point.

 ```bash
 node .output/server/index.mjs